jewe6889/dr-lupo-challenge/README.md

 - Calculates accuracy score (proportion of best engine moves)
 - Tracks maximum consecutive best moves played
 - Returns the FEN position after the queen sacrifice for further analysis
+- Provides detailed move analysis with rank and evaluation differences
+- Shows alternative best moves and top engine choices
+- Color-coded output in CLI and web interface
 - Configurable engine depth and margin of error for move assessment

 ## Prerequisites